-Here’s the deal: Show your AARP card at the Regal snack bar, and you’ll pay just $5.50 for a small soft drink and small popcorn combo.
 Now, I don’t know about you, but I’ve noticed over the past few years that soft drinks at movie theaters are priced generally two to three dollars more per gallon than gasoline.
 And at the theaters here in DC, at least, they’ve posted armed guards next to the popcorn machines.
-This is an average 49 percent discount (Not quite half price–I cheated a little in the headline.
-Maybe I am a salesman at heart), which means you can ingest twice as many empty calories for roughly the same money as before.
+This is an average 33 percent discount, which means you can ingest one-third more empty calories for roughly the same money as before.
 That’s probably not what AARP has in mind, of course, so maybe you’ll want to wash that stuff down with some prune juice.

-Enjoy your popcorn (you’ll make back your AARP dues in just three trips to the movies!), but please, if you’re sitting behind me, try not to spill it down the back of my shirt.
+Enjoy your movie and popcorn (you’ll make back your AARP dues in just a couple of trips to the movies!), but please, if you’re sitting behind me, try not to spill it down the back of my shirt.